yasufum/spp-tmp/docs/guides/gsg/install.rst

 Install DPDK and SPP
 ====================

-Before using SPP, you need to install DPDK.
+Before setting up SPP, you need to install DPDK.
 In this document, briefly described how to install and setup DPDK.
 Refer to `DPDK documentation
 <https://dpdk.org/doc/guides/>`_ for more details.
 For Linux, see `Getting Started Guide for Linux
 <http://www.dpdk.org/doc/guides/linux_gsg/index.html>`_ .

 .. _setup_install_packages: